gravitational/careers/teams.md

 * Allow users to customize terminal fonts and keyboard shortcuts
 * Add a new cross-cluster search experience

+### Access Graph

+The Access Graph team specializes in analyzing resource access patterns, providing valuable insights and enhanced visibility into infrastructure by examining various access paths.

+Recent projects:

+* Import of Teleport RBAC and AWS IAM into a unified representation.
+* Implementing SQL-like query language for querying the access paths.

 ### Access Manager

 The Access Manager team is focused on simplifying connecting and configuring